top of page

 - Jean-Jacques Naudet - L'oeil de la Photographie Magazine

 Her face is often replaced by that of an animal...
-And yet, behind the symbol, we sense that she is revealing her animality.
+And yet, behind the symbol, we sense that she is revealing her animal side.
 This artifice provides a synthesis with a very ancient world, hidden deep within us, which we seek to conceal and which still directs our innermost feelings.
 A mysterious world that the gods tried - in vain - to submerge under the Flood.
 For the life force of this fallen kingdom has always haunted mankind...

 AnnMarie Tornabene has had the courage to open up a little of the deep mystery of her soul.
 In her "Allegories", photos become paintings, paintings come to life and... life expresses itself in the photo.
-This is surreality we're talking about.
+This is surrealism we're talking about.
 (Allegory series 2017-2018)

 - Phillipe Litzler - OpenEye Magazine